 - University of Rochester School of Medicine

-The clinical interview in palliative care is not only central to the information gathering process – to understanding and being able to address patient and family suffering – but is also a fundamental therapeutic method.
-Good communication skills, while always important in clinical medicine, are especially indispensable in the context of a life-threatening illness where fear, anxiety, existential terror, and terrible sadness can make for a challenging clinician-patient relationship.
+The clinical interview in palliative care is not only central to the information gathering process, and to understanding and being able to address patient and family suffering, but it is also a fundamental therapeutic method.
+Good communication skills, while always important in clinical medicine, are especially indispensable in the context of a life-threatening illness, where fear, anxiety, existential terror, and terrible sadness can make for a challenging clinician-patient relationship.
 A key task for the palliative care consultant is to establish a personal connection with the patient that can not only tolerate but also integrate the affect that is typically associated with profound worries about the future and with repeatedly receiving bad news.
 The palliative care interview aims to collect both routine medical data and, as described below, additional personal information not regularly included in a medical history.
 (See "Overview of comprehensive patient assessment in palliative care".)

 GOALS OF BOTH PATIENTS AND CLINICIANS

 When patients and families facing a serious and/or life-threatening illness are asked what matters most to them, comfort is often a foremost concern.
 However, issues that extend beyond the usual biomedical goals of clinical care are also cited [1-4]:

 ●Relieving the burden on the familyTo continue reading this article, you must log in with your personal, hospital, or group practice subscription.
 For more information on subscription options, click below on the option that best describes you:

 - Singer PA, Martin DK, Kelner M. Quality end-of-life care: patients' perspectives.
 JAMA 1999; 281:163.

 - Steinhauser KE, Christakis NA, Clipp EC, et al. Factors considered important at the end of life by patients, family, physicians, and other care providers.
 JAMA 2000; 284:2476.